 Only IWU elective courses, i.e., courses which are not used to satisfy Shared Curriculum, major or minor field requirements, or academic certificate requirements, may be taken under this designation.
-In the case of a course taken in a field in which a major, minor, or certificate or minor is later declared, it may be counted toward the major, minor, or certificate if the appropriate department or program chair approves.
+In the case of a course taken in a field in which a major, minor, or certificate is later declared, it may be counted toward the major, minor, or certificate if the appropriate department or program chair approves.
+Credits earned through examination, which are designated Credit (CR), may also count toward major, minor, or certificate requirements as stipulated in the AP, IB, or Cambridge Correspondence Charts.